Quasiprobability fluctuation theorem behind the spread of quantum information: Introduction

-In our work, we establish the fluctuation theorem behind the quantum data-processing inequality, where its statistics is described by the quasiprobability.
-The inequality is reformulated to an equality.
-Our results show that the fluctuation theorem is an universal description behind the informational inequality, which is beyond the context of thermodynamics.
+In this study, we establish a quasiprobability fluctuation theorem which describes the dynamics of quantum information.
+The quasiprobability trajectory can overcome the inconsistency between the classical probabilistic description and the quantum mechanics.
+For the first time, we formulate the quantum data-processing inequality into the quasiprobability fluctuation theorem, which describes the statistics of the quantum information dissipation.
+Conceptually, our results demonstrate that the fluctuation theorem is an universal description for quantum information beyond the context of thermodynamics, if the proper quasiprobability trajectory is applied.
 Although quasiprobability may be hard to measure directly, there are several indirect methods, such as by the weak measurement \cite{dresselWeakValuesInterference2015}.
-We apply a interference-based method to measure the amplitudes on quantum computers \cite{yungerhalpernJarzynskilikeEqualityOutoftimeordered2017}, which indirectly give the quasiprobability trajectory of the dynamics.
-Error mitigation schemes specified for measuring the amplitude and the quasiprobability are designed.
-We unambiguously demonstrate the quasiprobability fluctuation theorem based on the dynamics of three qubits.
+We apply a interference-based method to measure the amplitudes on quantum computer \cite{yungerhalpernJarzynskilikeEqualityOutoftimeordered2017}, which indirectly give the quasiprobabilistic trajectory of the dynamics.
+Technically, we design error mitigation schemes specified for quantum circuits measuring the amplitude and the corresponding quasiprobability.
+We unambiguously demonstrate the quasiprobability fluctuation theorem behind the dynamics of three qubits.